aiegoo/documentation/_wiki/blog/2021-11-10-udemy-djangovue.md

 ### getting development environment
 - vscode, python, visualstudio intellicode preview, **editor.rulers 79**.
 - webapi objective, api definition
+- First to use non-standard python packages, we will create venv with cli `python3 -m venv venv` and then source the env by `source venv/bin or /Scripts/activate`, which will display (venv) to the shell prompt.
+To check successful setup, run `pip list` and check the packages.
 - how to handle requirements.txt; `python -m pip install -r requirements.txt` to install all the packages.